bencooperjamin/xlmentoringwxh/README.md

 * __Home Page:__ This would provide users with charities motto along with some testimonials from young people who have benefited from the charity
 * __About Us Page:__ This would provide crucial information covering who its for, who can volunteer,how it works and safeguarding
-* __Gallery & Media Page:__ This would showcase some of the charities events, recognitions and links to magazines articles.
 * __Contact Page:__ This would allow users to ask for more information and to show interest.

 As well as the four main pages, links to the charities social media page, charity registration number and accreditations  would be clearly shown in the footer to direct users to other sites.